dvnguyen02/RAGMail/README.md

    - Press `Win + R` and type `shell:startup`
    - Create a shortcut to your batch file in this folder

+## Your Email Data

+- In order to see what emails has been synced to your computer, after you run the sync feature, there will be a ragmail_data directory which comprises two sub dir:
+- email_data (json format) and vector_data (vector)

 ## Development

 ## Future Enhancements